 We explore Koh Mook by land and sea on a guided island tour.
 We take to the streets to discover the wonders of Koh Mook's natural beauty, culture and the day-to-day lives of the local people who live there.
 We also hit the high-seas and explore the hidden wonders surrounding Koh Mook, including the Emerald Cave and sunset fishing!
 On our next few days, we will take a morning hike up to a stunning viewpoint, learn to recreate the Thai dishes that you've come to love, and make souvenirs from coconut shells.
 We also get involved in our first service project, where we’ll learn about the coral and mangrove population in Thailand, and help to replant some of them!

-It’s time to bid farewell to Thailand, your new friends, and your guide, as you hop on board your flight and head off on your next adventure, wherever that may take you!
+This week we also have time to reflect and discuss our time here in Thailand.
+It’s been a wild ride and now it’s time to bid farewell to Thailand, your new friends, and your guide, as you hop on board your flight and head off on your next adventure, wherever that may take you!

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.